Word Embeddings Are Steers for Language Models: Formal Statement of Theorem

 2. Dimensions are linearly independent: $\forall i,j \in [1..d]$ and $i\ne j$, $\sum_{h\in\mathcal{H}}\phi_{h,i}\phi_{h,j} = 0$.

 3. Dimensions are also conditionally independent: if $i,j \in [1..d], k\in[d_s+1 .. d]$ are not all the same, $\sum_{s\in\mathcal{S}} \phi_{s,i}\phi_{s,j}\phi_{s,k} = 0$. \end{assumption}

 The validity of the assumption is discussed in Appendix~\ref{appsec:assumptions}.
-Then we present the result below revealing that, shifting from one initial condition to another is equivalent to a linear transformation in word embedding space, which accords with our motivating observation that conditions are associated with selection of words in contexts:
+Then, we present the result below, revealing that shifting between conditions is equivalent to a linear transformation in word embedding space.